ugavr2025/final-project-website-vr-nest/README.md

 I am a first-year Ph.D. student in CS.
 I got my Master's degree from the University of Tennessee.
 My research interests are Mobile sensing, LLMs (Large Language Models), and AI for smart fitness and health monitoring.
 And I am also interested in VR and games.

 Nash Carroll
 Hi!
-I am a First-year Master's CS sttudent.
-I was born in Gainesville, Georgia.
-I am hoping to do research with VR applications so this class has been an excellent gateway to obtaining a better understanding of Unity.
+I am a First-year Master's CS student.
+I am from Jefferson, Georgia, and I  hope to do research with VR applications so this class has been an excellent gateway to obtaining a better understanding of Unity.

 Project Description: